Eko (film): Production

-Eko̅ marks the reunion of director Dinjith Ayyathan and writer–cinematographer Bahul Ramesh.
+Eko̅ has director Dinjith Ayyath and writer–cinematographer Bahul Ramesh collaborating once again.
 The film's technical crew includes Mujeeb Majeed as the music composer, Sooraj E.S. as the editor, and Sajeesh Thamarassery as the art director.

-The project marks the first production under Aaradyaa Studios by MRK Jhayaram.
+The project is the first production under Aaradyaa Studios by MRK Jhayaram.
 Filming started in April 2025 and concluded by mid-June 2025.
-The film is currently in post-production and is expected to release on 21 November 2025.
+The film released on 21 November 2025.